tatsster/multimedia-server/proxy/Access-Setup.md

 - Keep new API Token to use with `cloudflare-stack.yml` docker compose

 ## Caddy (for services dont use Tunnel)
-Similar reason with Tunnel, we go with new LXC and remember to install `xcaddy`
+Similar reason with Tunnel, we go with new LXC and remember to install `xcaddy`.
+My recommendation is having 1 LXC for both Caddy + Tunnel
 ```
 https://community-scripts.github.io/ProxmoxVE/scripts?id=caddy
 ```